Australia at the 2000 Summer Paralympics: Background

 Huge crowds were drawn to these locations, namely some 340 000 school children.
 Schools were provided with free day tickets for students to attend, promoting the major schools education project which ran alongside the games.
 The Sydney Olympic Games Organising Committee (SOCOG) and the Sydney Paralympic Organising Committee (SPOC) held an administrative and organisational partnership to deliver three months of festivals including the Olympic Games, Paralympics Games and cultural festival.
 This partnership alleviated transitional issues present at the 1996 Atlanta games, due to cross involvement between the committees at all events.

-The Prime Minister at the time, Mr John Howard wished the team good luck and said:
+Prime Minister John Howard wished the team good luck and said:

 "Their gold medal tally at Atlanta was second only and our team in Sydney next year will be the largest and strongest ever."

 Howard mentioned during his speech that the government has provided the athletes with A$5.5 million to prepare for the games.
 The Australian Paralympic team launch took place during Paralympic Week.
 There were a number of other events prior to the commencement of the games including the launch of the formal uniforms at the museum of contemporary art and the Nike launch where both Olympic and Paralympic athletes modelled side by side.